ayemereodia2/take-home-equity/README.md

 - **Charting**: Used the **Charts** library (iOS-Charts) for sparkline visualization, assuming a basic line chart meets requirements.
 - **Favorites**: Implemented swipe actions for favoriting/unfavoriting, a common UX pattern for list interactions.

+## Internationalization
+- Added a localized file to handle strings and support internationalization (i18n).
+This allows the app to be easily adapted for multiple languages, improving accessibility and usability for users in different region

 ## Assumptions

 - **API Response**: I assumed `CoinResponse` matches the provided structure, with optional fields (e.g., `sparkline`) handled gracefully.